Tips and tricks Best practice guides, FAQ & more

 While they do have a standard package, most businesses have a customized version.
 This means that a Dynamics 365 ecosystem can look entirely different from one business to the next.

-For a solution like Dynamics 365, where updates happen eight times a year, testing is fundamental to the smooth and continuous operations of a business.
+For a solution like Dynamics 365, where updates happen seven times a year, testing is fundamental to the smooth and continuous operations of a business.
 If updates are not tested, bugs can go unnoticed leading to system downtime.

 This is where regression testing, end-to-end testing, and functional testing come in.
 These tests make sure that bugs are identified in a pre-production environment before the update goes live.